ahmedhanyanwar/Graduation_Project_DRL_Optimal_Precoder_MU_MISO/Version_3_Multiuser_general_SNR/README.md

-# Graduation Project: DRL Approach for Designing the Optimal Precoder Vector and Power Allocation in MU-MISO (SNR as Input Version)
+# Graduation Project: DRL Approach for Designing the Optimal Precoder Vector and Power Allocation in MU-MISO (SNR as Input Version and Power Allocation)

 ## Overview
 This version of the project implements a Deep Reinforcement Learning (DRL) approach to design optimal precoder vectors and allocate power in Multi-User Multiple Input Single Output (MU-MISO) systems, incorporating Signal-to-Noise Ratio (SNR) as an input parameter.